Sam Noble Oklahoma Museum of Natural History (Fall 2015).

 15. Torquato Tasso, The Recoverie of Jerusalem (London, 1624)

 16. Galileo, Considerazioni al Tasso (Venice, 1793), octavo, "Considerations on Tasso"

 17. Edward Topsell, The Historie of Foure-Footed Beastes (London, 1658)

-18. Ulysses Aldrovandi, Serpentarum et draconum historiae (Bologna, 1640), "Natural History of Serpents and Dragons"
+18. Ulysses Aldrovandi, Serpentum et draconum historiae (Bologna, 1640), "Natural History of Serpents and Dragons"

 19. Georges Cuvier, Recherches sur les ossemens fossiles du quadrupèdes (Paris, 1812), vol. 2, plate V.

-Section 4: New Science to an Old World
+Section 4: New Knowledge to an Old World

 Francisco Hernandez lived among the Aztecs in central Mexico in the late 16th century.
 He collected their knowledge of plants and medicine.
 He employed Aztec artists.
 He preserved the Nahuatl names.
 The persistence of the Nahautl names reflects Hernandez’ respect for Native American natural knowledge, and also illustrates how the new plants resisted classification according to traditional European categories.